Chronic Inflammatory Demyelinating Polyradiculoneuropathy

 syndrome (GBS).
 GBS is generally considered a short-term (acute) disease.
 CIDP is

 considered a long-term (chronic) disease.
 CIDP is less common than GBS.

 CIDP is usually classified as follows:

 Progressive.
-The disease continues to worsen over time.
+The disease continues to get worse over time.

 Recurrent.
 Episodes of symptoms stop and start.

 Monophasic.
-This means one bout of the disease lasts 1 to 3 years and doesn’t recur.
+This means one bout of the disease lasts 1 to 3 years and doesn’t happen again.